Kurdish militants wound Turkish soldiers in outpost attack

 The Kurdistan Workers Party (PKK) militants armed with rifles attacked troops guarding the construction of the new outpost in the province of Tunceli, triggering retaliatory fire, the sources said.

 Military helicopters landed reinforcements in the area and sporadic clashes continued for several hours, they said.
-The wounded soldiers were taken to hospital in neighboring Elazig province for treatment.
+The wounded soldiers were taken to hospital in neighbouring Elazig province for treatment.

 There was no immediate comment from the PKK.